ozyurtf/cpu-scheduler/README.md

 But the issue in here is that, if we create multiple processes, each of them will have its own address space (e.g. stack, heap, files, etc.) and this means that these multiple address spacess will consume memory and other resources more.
 This is resource-intensive.

 Maybe what we need is execution units like process that can execute the instructions but that doesn't require a separate address space and that shares the resources.
-And this execution unit is called **threads**.
+And this execution unit is called **thread**.

 ## Thread

 Threads are unit of executions like processes.
-But they are created within the processes so that they share the jobs of the process, and work together.
-And to be able to do this efficiently, they share/use the same address space and the resources of the process they are part of.
+But they are created within the processes so that they share the jobs of the process, and work together with all the other threads to reach the goal/task that is expected from the process they are part of.
+And to be able to work and communicate together efficiently, they share/use the same address space and the resources of the process they are part of.
 The only exception in here is stack space.
 Each thread has its own stack so that it can store its own local variables, function parameters, return address, etc.

-A thread typically has:
+A **thread** typically **has**:
 - a state *(current activity of the thread such as running, ready, blocked, etc.)*
 - saved thread context when the thread is not running *(when CPU stops running thread A and starts running the thread B, the context of the thread A is saved so that the next time thread A is executed, it can start from where it lefts off)*
 - execution stack
 - storage for local variables
 - access to the memory and resources of the process that it is part of
-- ...

-Items that are shared by all the threads in a process:
+Items that are **shared by all the threads** in a process:
 - address space
 - global variables
 - open files
 - child processes
-- signals
-- signal handlers, etc.

-Items that are private to each thread:
+Items that are **private to each thread**:
 - program counter
-- register
+- register *(stores memory addresses for data retrieval, current instruction being executed by the CPU, data values that are used in arithmetic, logical and other operations performed by the CPU)*
 - state
-- stack *(each thread's stack contains the procedure's local variables and the return address to use when the procedure call is finished.
-Each thread will generally execute different instructions.
-That's why they have a different execution history.
-And that's why each thread need its own stack)*
+- stack *(stores return addresses, the values of the arguments that are passed to a function, local variables, etc.)*

 Imagine that there is an application that wants to perform multiple tasks concurrently.
 If there are no threads, for example, execution units would be processes.
 Therefore each process would have to execute only one task at a time.
 As aresult, whenever we need to switch between different tasks, we would need to switch the entire processes.
 And we would have to save and restore all the information of these processes (e.g., state, variables, register values, program counter etc.) everytime we stop executing one task and start executing another.
 This would require significant state management.
 Threads save us from this.

-In addition, threads prevent us to create new address spaces and to manage separate memory regions.
+In addition, threads prevent us from creating new address spaces and managing separate memory regions.
 They just need a **stack** and a hardware component that is responsible from executing instructions **(execution unit)** and they use the same address space and resources of the process they are part of.

-That's why threads are faster to create/restore and they lighter than processes.
-When the number of execution units that are needed changes dynamically and rapidly, this is a good feature to have.
+That's why **threads** are **faster to create/restore** and they **lighter than processes**.
+When the **number of execution units** that are **needed** **changes dynamically** and rapidly, **threads becomes useful**.

 In addition, the ability for parallel tasks to share an address space and all of its data among themselves is essential for certain applications.
 Tha's why having multiple processes (with their own separate address spaces that cannot be accessed by another process) will not work in those cases.